YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 (but at least the patient survived...).

 But I'm not the kind of person who gives up so quickly.
-I kept reciting in my head the good-old ["Never, never, never give up"][never-give-up] Churchiill's quote.
+I kept reciting in my head the good-old ["Never, never, never give up"][never-give-up] Churchill's quote.

 After each back-down thought, came a new wave of resurgence.
 I kept saying to myself that I need to stay in the game for at least 3 days.
 I had the hope that things will start to flow once my subconscious mind will take charge.